 In other words, when Maura was on vacation and staying at her boyfriend’s parents’ house (i.e. over Christmas break 2003), she put Bailey’s in her coffee and drank a Mike’s Hard Lemonade at lunch.
 To me, this is evidence of normal behavior for a 21 year-old.
 To suggest it is proof of a drinking problem is at the very least far-fetched.
 To argue that it implies evidence of a drinking problem so severe that she would be willing to risk the health of an unborn child is nonsensical.
 (Side note: I also wonder how many raging alcoholics pick Mike’s Hard Lemonade as their drink of choice..?)

 Notably, Sharon also stated that “Maura didn’t drink excessively.”
-It is clear Renner chose to completely ignore the very next sentence, which just so happens to entirely contradict the notion that Maura had a problem with alcohol.
-At best, this is a textbook example of cherry-picking information in order to manipulate and mislead the readers/listeners.
-At worst, he is inviting a libel and/or slander lawsuit.
+It is clear Renner chose to completely ignore the part of the statement that contradicted any notion that Maura had a problem with alcohol.
+It seems like a textbook example of cherry-picking.

 Rennerism #2: “I’ve seen the credit card statements right.
 You would see those other charges.
 The only charges that Maura got busted for were the ones that she was signing for that were going to her room.
 There's no other charges on the card.”